 As the dynamic range, and hence the average loudness of the programming is being controlled by the AERO.air, metadata such as dialnorm and DRC presets should be set to fixed values.
-Suggestions are to set dialnorm to the factory default of -27 and select Film Standard for both the Line Mode and RF Mode DRC presets.
+Suggestions are to set dialnorm to -24 and select Film Standard for both the Line Mode and RF Mode DRC presets.
 In this manner, the AERO.air will automatically pre-adjust the audio to match these settings.